tale-toul/OCP4baremetalIPI/README.md

 $ ./openshift-baremetal-install --dir ocp4/ create cluster
 ```

-## Creating the metal instance and KVM infrastructure with terraform and ansible
+## Creating the infrastructure with terraform and ansible

 The infrasctucture required to deploy the Openshift cluster can be created automatically with the terraform templates and ansible playbooks provided in this repository.
 The process requires a few steps run in a serialized manner due to the matroshka design of the components.
 The metal instance is created in the first place, then it is configure to support libvirt, then the libvirt resources are created, and finally some libvirts VMs are configured to support Openshift.